Cre4T3Tiv3/Cre4T3Tiv3/README.md

 🎯 Full-stack and AI-native builder
 💻 Deep experience in software engineering across frontend, backend, and systems
 🧠 Advanced understanding of ML and model development
-🛠️ Real open-source momentum across modern LLM tools and infra
+🛠️ Actively building OSS tools for modern LLM workflows and infrastructure

 I’m a software engineer who builds real, scalable systems end to end.
 With over a decade of experience spanning fintech, ad-tech, and enterprise SaaS, I design and deliver production-grade software that combines deep backend architecture, rich frontend UX, and AI-native tooling.